1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^39]:“Criticism by other papers of any articles published in Pravda is practically impossible” (Medvedev and Lerner, p.
 249)

-[^40]:“Criticism of Lysenko in the three active periods of the cotroversy (1935-1938, 1946-1947, 1953-1958) was to be found
-only in specialized scientific journals.
-Several times, however,
-and for long periods, strict censorship bans on all criticism of
-Lysenko and Michurinist biology extended to all publications.
-Between 1948 and 1952, even any positive descriptions of ge-
-netical experiments were forbidden by the censorship.
-In
-1958-1964, only direct criticism of Lysenko was prohibited,
-and papers on experimental genetics were published without
-great difficulty, but only in a small number of scientific jour¬
+[^40]:“Criticism of Lysenko in the three active periods of the controversy (1935-1938, 1946-1947, 1953-1958) was to be found only in specialized scientific journals.
+Several times, however, and for long periods, strict censorship bans on all criticism of Lysenko and Michurinist biology extended to all publications.
+Between 1948 and 1952, even any positive descriptions of genetical experiments were forbidden by the censorship.
+In 1958-1964, only direct criticism of Lysenko was prohibited, and papers on experimental genetics were published without great difficulty, but only in a small number of scientific journals.”
-nals.”
 (Medvedev and Lerner, p.
 250)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2MTg5NTY4NSwtNjE2NzQzNjU3LDczNj
+eyJoaXN0b3J5IjpbMTMxODA0MTk3NiwtNjE2NzQzNjU3LDczNj
 k2MDQzMCwtMjY5Mjg3Mjc1LDMzOTg1MTI5OV19
 -->